 This couple evolved.
 The definition of a Jinetera was ‘a prostitute’.
 Now a Jinetera is somebody that somehow makes money with tourists.
 And since making money in Cuba is almost always illegal… And we believe that people that do illegal stuff are bad, Jineteros are bad.
-And on top of that, we think that our way of doing things is good.
+On top of that, we think that our way of doing things is good.
 Most people now define a Jinetero as a street hustler.
 But he is much more than that!
 The ones on the street annoying tourists are just the top of the iceberg.

 ‘Jineteros make money taking you to a Casa Particular or restaurant.’

 - Those bastards!
 Well, do you think booking.com does not earn money?
-AirBnB is a super Jinetero!
+Airbnb is a super Jinetero!
 They not only charge a 15% commission but in Cuba also employ Jineteros that find the houses for them (and get a fee for that).
 On top of that, that 15 % never make it to Cuba.
 It disappears into the pockets of a multinational.

 ‘Jineteros act friendly but just want to make money.’